docQodly/docs/docs/studio/pageLoaders/components/checkbox.md

 ## Data Integration

-The **Checkbox** component allows for seamless integration of qodlysources, enabling dynamic data binding and interaction within the Page.
+The **Checkbox** component allows for seamless integration of Qodly Sources, enabling dynamic data binding and interaction within the Page.

 :::info
 The qodlysource for the **Checkbox** component should be binary, with values limited to `true` or `false`.